cmedlock/CSA14/README.md

 The macros in this folder make plots relevant for both W and Z signal extraction, and compare different pile-up scenarios:

-1.Dilepton mass in the Z->ee and Z->mumu signal samples
+1.Dilepton mass in the Z signal samples
-2.Type-1 corrected PF MET (the default in CSA14 miniAOD samples) 3.Type-1 corrected PF MET resolution
-4.Hadronic recoil parallel and perpendicular component resolution
+2.Type-1 corrected PF MET (the default in CSA14 miniAOD samples) in the W signal samples 3.Type-1 corrected PF MET resolution in the W signal samples 4.Hadronic recoil parallel and perpendicular component resolution

 All plots can be generated through the script makePlots.sh.